mwbowers/mwbowers.github.io/reference/datagate-client/ilibrary-list-class.md

 ## Thread Safety

-In DCS implementations of **ILibraryList** , instance members are not guaranteed to be thread safe.
+In DG implementations of **ILibraryList** , instance members are not guaranteed to be thread safe.
 ## Remarks

 The **ILibraryList** class models the library list object of the database server containing an ordered set of directory names associated with each applications database connection.

-A valid **ILibraryList** reference may be obtained from DCS with:
+A valid **ILibraryList** reference may be obtained from DG with:

 - The [AdgFactory.NewLibraryList](adg-factory-class-new-library-list-method.html)
 					method that instantiates a new instance of **ILibraryList** , given